Bion Environmental Technologies, Inc., is publicly-traded on the OTC Markets QB: BNET

 Powerful Incentives to Adopt Bion’s Technology

 Realization of livestock production’s environmental issues, coupled with higher energy costs and drought, has significantly impacted the industry’s economics as well.
 Using Bion’s technology, new state-of-the-art production facilities can be permitted and developed in strategic locations that enjoy a dramatically reduced environmental footprint as well as improved resource and operational efficiencies.
-Existing operations can be retro-fitted to achieve many of the same benefits.
+Existing operations of sufficient scale can be retro-fitted to achieve many of the same benefits.

 In either a new or existing facility, waste stream assets that have traditionally been wasted or under-utilized – nutrients, energy and water – can be recovered in a stable usable form.
 New revenue sources can be created through the production of value-added by-products.
 Bion-enabled facilities will produce clean, safe dairy/meat products that can be branded to appeal to increasing consumer demand for food safety and environmentally-sustainable practices.
 Just as important, voluntary cleanup will forestall inevitable regulation which would be a long drawn-out and costly process.
 Voluntary reductions will happen far more quickly.